-- Genetic engineering and rational design of cells for immunological engineering and regenerative medicine.
+- Rational design of genetic systems and the whole cell for immunological engineering and regenerative medicine.

 New molecules as tools and technologies for engineering human genetics, broadly defined Example: dCas9; CRISPRi/a; CRISPR imaging; CRISPR-GO